3D Digital Sculpting : A Simple Guide

 Product design

 Sculpting is typically used for path-finding—establishing the object's external appearance and overall design—during prototyping and product development.
-Also, it is employed in producing prototypes for products with an easy-to-understand structure.

 -